khairulomar/Covid-19/malaysia/Malaysia_gov_benchmark.md

-# Benchmarking government responses on Covid-19 and the impact on the number of cases
+# Covid19 Governmental Response Tracker: A Dynamic Comparative Reflection of Global Performance
 ### by Khairul Omar for Young Digital Leaders

 ## OxCGRT Stringency Index as a benchmarking tool